THE CONVENIENCE OUT OF THE INCONVENIENCE.

 But whatever supermarkets tried to do, it was not helpful.
 A single women of 90 years old would have to be at the supermarket door by 8 am to be allowed the freedom of grocery shopping.

-But, did you know that supermarkets in France, for example, are still — unashamedly — not offering deliveries.
-You have to go to their pick-up-point, a system identical to the junk food outlets drive-thru.
+But, did you know that supermarkets in France, for example, are still — unashamedly — not offering deliveries?
+You have to go to their pick-up point, a system identical to the junk food outlet drive-thru.
 You order online and go collect.
-So, instead of one van delivering dozens of households, each is driving to the supermarket to shop or collect.
+So, instead of one van delivering dozens of households, EACH household drives to the supermarket to shop or collect (not knowing about quality or expiring date).

 SO WHAT HAPPENED SINCE THE BEGINNING OF 2020 WORTH TALKING ABOUT?